Nonprofit Statement of Activities | A Comprehensive Guide

 Some of the revenue sources that need to be recorded in the nonprofit statement of activities include the following:

-- Cash contributions.
+• Cash contributions.
 When nonprofits raise money from individual donors, major supporters, and corporate partners, these are all considered cash contributions.

-- Donated materials.
+• Donated materials.
 In-kind donations are often made to nonprofit organizations in support of their missions.
 While these may be more complex to record in your financial systems, it’s still important to recognize these gifts in your financial statements.

-- Non-cash contributions.
+• Non-cash contributions.
 When individuals transfer assets like land and stocks to your organization, these contributions are still worth money, but don’t quite fall under the category of “cash.”

-- Grants.
+• Grants.
 Whether you’re receiving money from the federal and state governments or a private foundation, you need to record your grant revenue in your statement of activities.

-- Program fees.
+• Program fees.
 Many organizations receive a large portion of their funding as fees charged for their services.
 For instance, associations require members to pay fees to receive the benefits offered through the organization.

 Finally, one of the categories often listed as revenue on your statement of activities is your net assets released from restriction.
 These are the funds that you are now able to use as unrestricted revenue, although they may have been restricted in the past.
 Because restrictions on revenue are a key element to be recorded in your statement of activities, let’s explore them a bit further.

-Revenue with Restrictions vs. Revenue
+Revenue With Restrictions vs. Unrestricted Revenue

 Sometimes, revenue earned by nonprofit organizations has restrictions placed on it by the revenue source.
 For example, granting organizations may require the funds provided to be dedicated toward a specific service or purpose.